evansd/whitenoise/docs/django.rst

     :default: ``True``

-    Set to ``False`` to prevent Django throwing an error if you reference a static file which doesn't exist.
+    Set to ``False`` to prevent Django throwing an error if you reference a static file which doesn't exist in the manifest.
+Note, if the static file does not exist, it will still throw an error.

     This works by setting the manifest_strict_ option on the underlying Django storage instance, as described in the Django documentation: